Ray of light icon

 How to Initiate a Layoff or Reduction in Time

-Consult an Employee and Labor Relations Analyst before considering possible layoff or reduction in time.
+Be sure to consult your Employee and Labor Relations Representative before considering possible layoff or reduction in time.

 • Review all sources of income, current and/or proposed work requirements, and reasons for reorganization.